OpenMendel/TrajGWAS.jl/docs/src/index.md

     - Argument 6: number of chunks

 The code above runs the analysis on `ARGS[5]`-th slice out of `ARGS[6]` slices of chromosome `ARGS[2]`.

+* Note: an index file (`.bgen.bgi`) is required for this slicing of BGEN file.
+See [this link](https://enkre.net/cgi-bin/code/bgen/doc/trunk/doc/wiki/bgenix.md) to see how to create one.

 Then, the following script could be used for a cluster managed by Sun Grid Engine: (`sbp_diabetes.sh`)